-At 31 December 2018, the company held assets of €740m (2017: €759m) on its Solvency II Balance Sheet in order to meet the Company's liabilities and Solvency Capital Requirement (SCR). €734m (2017: €753m) of these assets were held in liquid investments.
+At 31 December 2019, the Company held assets of €882m (2018: €740m) on its Solvency II Balance Sheet in order to meet the its liabilities and Solvency Capital Requirement (SCR). €880m (2018: €734m) of these assets were held in liquid investments.
 The HoAF has also performed an assessment of the liquidity position of assets representing Own Funds in particular.
-At 31 December 2018, the Company held Own Funds of €15.8m (2017: €14.7m) over and above the Solvency Capital Requirement.
-The entire €15.8m was held in highly liquid investments.
-The HoAF is very satisfied with the Company's current liquidity position.
+At 31 December 2019, the Company held Own Funds of €13.1m (2018: €15.8m) over and above the Solvency Capital Requirement.
+All of this was held in highly liquid investments.
+The HoAF is satisfied with the Company's current liquidity position.

-The Company is exposed to liquidity risk as a result of its business operations including cash flow timing mismatches between policyholder obligations and claims and re-insurance recoveries as well as cash flow obligations arising on operating expenses, taxation, dividends and other liabilities.
+The Company is exposed to liquidity risk as a result of its business operations including cash-flow timing mismatches between policyholder obligations and claims and reinsurance recoveries as well as cash-flow obligations arising on operating expenses, taxation, dividends and other liabilities.